Migrating To Kubernetes

 Kubernetes provides a framework for failover and load balancing but migration efforts have to be paired with application-specific scalability work.

-Learn more about high availability, sharding, caching and the usage patterns of your application first to see if it’s actually ready to jump from machine to machine behind the load balancer.
+Learn more about high availability, sharding, caching and the usage patterns of your application first to see if it’s actually ready to jump from machine to machine behind a load balancer.
 Use Kubernetes to implement failover and auto scaling strategies.

 Performance and Scalability